-The Canadian Baptists, because of their strong assertion of the free churchcongregational principle, were instinctively suspicious of Nazi plans for a national German Protestant church.
+The Canadian Baptists, because of their strong assertion of the free church-congregational principle, were instinctively suspicious of Nazi plans for a national German Protestant church.
 They were quickly alerted to the abhorrent Aryan laws and the persecution of the Jews.
 But no Canadian Baptist was more vehemently anti-Nazi than the fearless and outspoken Dr. T.T.
 Shields (1873-1955), pastor of the Jarvis Baptist Church in Toronto, founder of the Toronto Baptist Seminary, the pre-eminent Baptist preacher in Canada of his generation, and editor of the Gospel Witness, which was his virtual mouthpiece.
 He was under no illusion concerning the new political situation in Germany.
 He directed his fury against the proponents of disarmament and appeasement.
 He didn't mince words in his description of Hitler.
 He called him an "utterly satanic personality," another "Benhadad," a "modern Sennacherib," and an "execrable murderer."
 In a sermon preached in Massey Hall in the wake of Kristallnacht - the Jarvis Street Church had been destroyed by fire, possibly set by local Nazi sympathizers, or so its members speculated - he said, "Let us remember the attitude represented by modern Germany and Italy, and of a great many people in this country and in the United States - the anti-Jewish, anti-Semitic attitude is anti-Christian...The whole programme of Hitler is against God."
-Another strong opponent of Nazism was the devout Baptist Watson Kirkconnel (1895-1977), a linguist who understood over forty languages, and was president of the Baptist-affiliated Acadia University, Wolfville, Nova Scotia.
-He saw, as readily as Shields, that antisemitism lay at the heart of the new German "atavistic tribalism," and he found ample evidence of Nazi attempts to manipulate German Canadian opinion in the interest of Hitler's political agenda and racial policies in the German language press in Canada, particularly in Bernard Bott's Deutsche Zeitung.
+Another strong opponent of Nazism was the devout Baptist Watson Kirkconnel (1895-1977), a linguist who understood over forty languages, and was president of the Baptist-affiliated Acadia University in Nova Scotia.
+He saw, as readily as Shields, that anti-Semitism lay at the heart of the new German "atavistic tribalism," and he found ample evidence of Nazi attempts to manipulate German Canadian opinion in the interest of Hitler's political agenda and racial policies in the German language press in Canada, particularly in Bernard Bott's Deutsche Zeitung.
 To Bott, a German national and paid Nazi agent, the Jews were the "sworn enemy of sound Canadianism."
-Kirkconnel adopted a strong pro-refuge stance.
-Dr. Oswald Smith, evangelical pastor and founder of the non-denominational Peoples Church, the church picketed by Zeidman, penned a rather naive and idealized description of the new Germany following a visit in 1936: " a Germany from which all fear and insecurity had vanished, in which people were suffused with hope and joy."
+Kirkconnel adopted a strong pro-refugee stance.
+Dr. Oswald Smith, evangelical pastor and founder of the non-denominational Peoples Church, the church picketed by Zeidman, penned a rather naive and idealized description of the new Germany following a visit in 1936: "a Germany from which all fear and insecurity had vanished, in which people were suffused with hope and joy."
 What Davies and Nefsky fail to mention is Smith's early opposition to fascism.
-In his book Is the Antichrist at Hand?, which was published in 1926, Smith called Italy's dictator Mussolini's regime the fore-shadowing of the reign of the anti-Christ.
+In his book Is the Antichrist at Hand?, which was published in 1926, Smith called Italy's dictator Mussolini's regime the foreshadowing of the reign of the anti-Christ.
 Although naive about Hitler's Germany, he was not anti-Semitic.
-In his book, Smith called the persecution of the Jews in Poland "abominable practices."
-In light of all the evidence, it cannot be said that the Baptists and other evangelicals sealed their lips about the Jews in Europe.
-Canadian Lutheranism was neither autonomous nor united.
-A single unified Lutheran Church in Canada did not exist prior to the Second World War.
-It was a branch of American Lutheranism.
-Because a substantial part of the Canadian Lutheran community was of German extraction, and still smarting from anti-German sentiments following the First World War, initial reactions to Hitler's Germany were either ambivalent or laudatory.
-In 1937, a pro-Hitler book was favourably reviewed in The Canadian Lutheran.
-North Americans were advised to visit Germany and see for themselves that "Hitler has won the boundless gratitude, the deep appreciation, the fanatic enthusiasm of a whole people."
-The invasion of Poland and the outbreak of war had a sobering effect on any lingering illusions about Hitler and his regime.
+In his book Smith called the persecution of the Jews in Poland "abominable practices."
+In the light of all the evidence, it cannot be said that the Baptists and others evangelicals sealed their lips about the Jews in Europe.